top of page

 What’s the Difference?

-• IELTS is available in Academic and General Training versions and is used for university, work, or immigration.
+• IELTS is available in Academic and General Training versions and is often used for university, work, or immigration.

 • Cambridge exams (like B2 First or C1 Advanced) assess your English level and don’t expire.